genuary-art/site/index.md

 ```
 genuary(2024).then(prompts=>{
   prompts.forEach(prompt=>make(prompt));
 });
 ```

-It's almost 2024 and GENUARY resolves its Promise!
-GENUARY is an artificially generated month of time where we build code that makes beautiful things.
+<span id="arewethereyet">It's 2024 and GENUARY resolves its Promise!</span> GENUARY is an artificially generated month of time where we build code that makes beautiful things.

 It's happening during the month of January 2024, and everybody is invited!